1. Recognition of Prior Learning Policy

 5.2.1 The RPL application process is detailed in RACGP's Applying for Recognition of Prior Learning Guidance Document.

-5.2.2 Applications for RPL must first be assessed and approved by the Director of Training at the Registrar's vocational training provider and then submitted to the relevant RACGP Censor for assessment.
+5.2.2 Applications for RPL must first be assessed and approved by the Lead Medical Educator at the Registrar's vocational training provider and then submitted to the relevant RACGP Censor for assessment.

 5.2.3 Registrars may apply for recognition of: